ppy/osu-wiki/wiki/Tournaments/RMoT_Invitational/2/en.md

 * [![][flag_CA]~~Chanigan~~](https://osu.ppy.sh/u/3266120)
 * [![][flag_ID]akirakai18](https://osu.ppy.sh/u/2956814)

-**Notice:** AkaiKage and Chanigan gave up their places in the Invitationals and EIVO and Koizumi Hanayo reached semi-finals twice.
+**Notice:** AkaiKage and Chanigan gave up their places in the Invitational and EIVO and Koizumi Hanayo reached semi-finals twice.
 Due to this, 4 people who have not reached semi-finals were selected to participate in the tournament, filler players.
 The filler players are chosen according to a few criteria in the following priority:

 1. Having participated in and reached QF (quarter-finals) once out of the last 4 RMoT's